UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 If your request for an extension, Special Consideration, or other support is unfairly denied, you can refer to UMSU’s Advocacy resources.
 Our Advocates are here to help!
 You can find more information and contact details here.

-Where can I find someone to help tutor me in a subject?
+Where can I find someone to tutor me in a subject?

 While neither the University nor UMSU offer direct tutoring services, you can:

-1. Contact a Faculty Club: Many clubs host study sessions or can connect you with senior students.
+1. Contact a Faculty Club: Many clubs host study sessions, can connect you with senior students willing to help, or can connect you with other students who have found tutors.
 Find a list of faculty clubs here.

 2. Consider ongoing support: Apply for Special Consideration if your needs are broader than tutoring.